tkim207/CRISPR_pop_metric/README.md

 ## Getting Started

 These instructions will get let you calculate PI, PDI, and IDI based on a set of genomes.
+If you need to extract spacers from reads or amplicons https://github.com/tkim207/spacerblast.
+If you want to perform the same analysis on amplicons.
+You can find that here https://github.com/tkim207/CRISPR_amplicon.

 ### Prerequisites